LL.M. in International Law - Admission

 How to Apply

-All applicants are required to register with the Law School Admission Council's (LSAC) Credential Assembly Service (CAS).
-LSAC sends an LL.M. evaluation report that includes copies of your transcripts, credential evaluation, your letters of recommendation, personal statement, and if applicable, TOEFL/IELTS exam scores.
+Applicants may apply through the Law School Admission Council's (LSAC) Credential Assembly Service (CAS) or with the downloadable PDF application.
+If you apply through LSAC, LSAC will send an LL.M. evaluation report that includes copies of your transcripts, credential evaluation, your letters of recommendation, personal statement, and if applicable, TOEFL/IELTS exam scores.
 The report is sent electronically to the Office of Admission at Stetson University College of Law once it is complete.
 You must work directly with LSAC to ensure that all items are received and processed.
 You may obtain Credential Assembly Service registration and information materials from LSAC at www.LSAC.org, or 215-968-1001.

-Foreign applicants must submit the legal credentials that apply in their respective countries of origin to the LSAC's CAS.
+Foreign applicants must submit the legal credentials that apply in their respective countries of origin to Stetson (if using the downloadable PDF application) or to LSAC's CAS, if you are submitting your application through LSAC.
 All applicants must demonstrate strong academic achievement and must be proficient in the English language.
 All international applicants for admission who do not come from an English-speaking country or who have not attended an English-speaking school for at least three years must provide proof of English proficiency.
 Proof of English proficiency may be supplied by either of the following methods:

 - Test of English as a Foreign Language (TOEFL)

 - International English Language Learning System (IELTS)

 Test scores must be sent directly to LSAC from the testing agency in order to be considered official.
 Minimum acceptable scores are 570 on the paper-based test or at least 88 on the Internet-based test (TOEFL) and 6.5 (IELTS).